 My research centers around the following questions:

-1. Which parasites do different primate host species carry?
+1. Which parasites do different animal host species carry?
 Which are shared between species, and which are host specific?
-Do these primates possess any parasites in common with humans?
+Do these wildlife hosts possess any parasites in common with humans?

 2. How are parasites distributed throughout host populations?
 Does each host individual have an equal share of parasites?
 If not, who tends to have more or less parasites, males/females, old/young, breeders/non-breeders.

 3. How do parasites affect the health of their hosts?
 Are individuals with certain parasites actually sick or unhealthy?
 Do they exhibit different behaviors?
 Do parasitized individuals alter their diet (e.g. to self-medicate)?
 Do healthy individuals avoid parasitized individuals?